 Invite a child to find Genesis 7 in the Bible.
 Tell the children that Genesis is in the Old Testament; in fact, it is the very first book of the Bible.
-Ask for several volunteers to read SCM 1.
+Read SCM 1.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."
 Place the open Bible in the worship area.